MatthewATerhune/ETL_2/README.md

 Nicole Rothfield <br>
 Matthew Terhune <br>

 This example is to show we understand the process.
-For more information click on the Technical Report PDF.
+For more information click on the ETL Technical Report PDF.